Using the Public API

 Public Properties

 The Public Properties are visible in the documentation.
-Their names correspond to the fields in the Controls Explanation.
+Their names correspond to the fields in All Controls Explained.

 Movement, Rotation & Zoom